Omar Román de Jesús

 Dance Background

 Omar began his formal training at the School for the Performing Arts in Guaynabo, Puerto Rico.
 Omar was a member of Balleteatro Nacional de Puerto Rico from 2006-2011.
 During this period, he won the Championship Cup and Gold Medal at the National Dance Competition in Puerto Rico.
 He received a scholarship to the Ailey School in 2011, and after two years, he began his professional career in the modern and contemporary dance world.
-He has toured nationally and internationally with Yin Yue Dance Company, Ballet Hispánico, Parsons Dance, Wylliams/Henry Contemporary Dance Company, and Sleeping Beauty Dreams featuring Diana Vishneva.
-He has performed and led works by Gustavo Ramírez Sansano, David Parsons, Robert Battle, Trey McIntyre, Kate Skarpetowska, Jennifer Archibald, Carlos Pons, Ephrat Asherie, and Yin Yue.
+He has toured nationally and internationally with Yin Yue Dance Company, Ballet Hispánico, Parsons Dance, Wylliams/Henry Contemporary Dance Company and Sleeping Beauty Dreams featuring Diana Vishneva.
+He has performed and led works by Gustavo Ramírez Sansano, David Parsons, Robert Battle, Trey McIntyre, Kate Skarpetowska, Jennifer Archibald, Carlos Pons, Ephrat Asherie and Yin Yue.
 Omar had the honor of performing at the 2018 TITAS Gala representing Ballet Hispánico, and he is proud to have danced at BAM Fisher, NY and the 2019 Schrittmacher Festival in Germany, where he performed an evening-length show by Yin Yue.
 Omar collaborated with Erin Sullivan on an Interactive Projection Workshop titled Spine Lines, which was presented at Yale University - Center of the Collaborative Arts and Media.